 So, don’t let this happen to you.
 Incorporate your resolutions to your daily life.
 Here are a few things you can do…

 Use a poster as the trigger to remind you of your resolutions.
 If your New Year’s resolution is to get back in shape, then put up a poster of a slim person as a reminder.
-Else, you can also print out your goals and put them on the wall where you can see often.
+Else, you can also print out your goals and put them on the wall where you can see them often.

 Practice daily affirmations.
 Create positive mantras to help inspire you each day.
 Every morning before you start your day, repeat the affirmations.
 And every time whenever you are free, like waiting in line or commuting, you can also repeat your affirmations to inspire yourself.